Find Out About Us

 Thereafter, it was in the hands of various owners, until the whole farm was split up and sold on in 2006.
 The main part of Ford Farm House was built in the late 1800’s, with an extension added in the 1980’s.

-Hosted the first ever Isle of Wight Festival in 1968
+Ford Farm Hosted the first ever Isle of Wight Festival in 1968!

-You can see more about the Isle of Wight Festival and who to expect to be playing at the next festival on their website.
+You can see more about the Isle of Wight Festival, and this year’s festival line-up on www.isleofwightfestival.com.